MicrosoftDocs/cloud-adoption-framework/docs/migrate/release/change-communication.md

 Change communication means informing the business of your upcoming changes to ensure that everyone affected by the transition understands the cloud migration process.

-Your communication plan can remain the same, but each workload should undergo its own change communication because of its individual users and operators.
+Your communication plan can remain cosistent, but each workload should undergo its own change communication because of its individual users and operators.

 The change communication is in addition to any change requests captured by your change management team.
-You should work with your change management team to ensure the change is properly managed from their side.
+You should work with your change management team to ensure that they properly manage the change.
 That team might also be able to help with the change communication.

 ## Audience for change communication